One of the best things, and worst things, about Hashimoto’s, is that your diet has a powerful impact on how you are feeling.

 I’ve had the ability to treat many patients with Hashimoto’s over the years and it always surprises me when they say that they are not avoiding gluten or that they tried it and it didn’t work.

-But when I press further, I find that they only gave giving up gluten a half-hearted attempt for a few weeks but never succeeded in removing it from their diet 100%.
+But when I pressed further, I found that they only gave giving up gluten a half-hearted attempt for a few weeks but never succeeded in removing it from their diet 100%.

 If you fall into this category then you need to re-think your strategy!